RoryQo/Country-Needs-Assessment-for-Humanitarian-Aid-Challenge/README.md

 1. **Data Preprocessing**: Load the necessary libraries and read the dataset.
 2. **Exploratory Data Analysis**: Conduct correlation analysis to identify key predictors.
 3. **Principal Component Analysis (PCA)**: Visualize and reduce dimensions of the dataset.
+4. **Extract and Plot**: Extract the top two contributing factors from the PCA and plot the countries on a scatterplot with those two variables as axes.
 ```
 country_pc = country %>%
   select(-country) %>%